brandur/sorg/content/drafts/sortsupport.md

-After finding abbreviated keys to be equal, full values to be equal, and all additional sort fields to be equal, the last step is to `return 0`, indicating in libc style that the two tuples are really, fully equal.
+After finding abbreviated keys to be equal, full values to be equal, and all additional sort fields to be equal, the last step is to `return 0`, indicating in classic libc style that the two tuples are really, fully equal.

 ## Leveraged software (#leverage)